There are several reasons why someone may consider using a high powered pressure washer on a roof.

-The roofing company didn’t check the condition of the felt before they blasted the roof tiles with a pressure washer.
+The roofing company featured on the BBC programme didn’t check the condition of the felt before they blasted the roof tiles with a pressure washer.
 The water not only penetrated past the tiles but leaked through the old felt and puddled on the loft insulation.

 Luckily this insulation prevented the water from getting onto the ceiling where it could have dripped into the house and onto electrics such as light fittings.